tvallotton/models/sqlx-models-cli/README.md

 ### Usage

 All commands require that a database url is provided.
-This can be done either with the `--database-url` command line option or by setting `DATABASE_URL`, either in the environment or in a `.env` file in the current working directory.
+This can be done either with the `--database-url` command line option or by setting `DATABASE_URL`, either in the environment or in a `.env` file in the current work in directory.

 For more details, run `sqlx <command> --help`.